TutorialDoctor/godot-docs/tutorials/asset_pipeline/exporting_for_pc.rst

 lacks tools and debugger.

-Optionally, the files can be bundled inside the executable, though this does not always works properly.
+Optionally, the files can be bundled inside the executable, though this does not always work properly.